Destination Information

 Whether you are a seasoned traveller or this is your first visit, our Brisbane Fact sheet is perfect for you.

-Getting to know South Bank
+Getting To Know South Bank

 South Bank precinct is located in the city centre, on the banks of the Brisbane River and home to the Brisbane Convention & Exhibition Centre.